accsyn transfer job specification

 Upload from site

-Upload folder "racing2019_grade/davinci_files", at share "projects" from site "stockholm" back to hq, with metadata (can be picked up by post process hooks):
+Upload a folder on share "projects" from site "berlin" back to hq, with metadata that can be picked up by hooks:

 Skip existing files